 Located at 1,748m over Queenstown and the Lake Wakatipu, the Ben Lomond summit is a bucket-list day hike for both hikers and adventure-seekers alike.
 But despite its easy access and location to central Queenstown, the climb up has many challenges.

-If you begin your hike in the Queenstown CBD, you’ll gain a total of 1,4833-metres of elevation in just 5.5-kilometres (11-kilometres return).
-So be prepared for a big day out, and if you have any doubts about your ability to complete the hike it could be worth taking the Skyline Gondola to cut a significant portion of climbing (and descending) out of your ascent.
+If you begin your hike in the Queenstown CBD, you’ll gain a total of 1,438-metres of elevation in just 5.5-kilometres (11-kilometres return).
+So be prepared for a big day out, and if you have any doubts about your ability to complete the hike it could be worth taking the Skyline Gondola to cut a significant portion of climbing (and descending) out of your journey.

 So read on to discover 3 options for starting points on the hike, a map, what to pack and how to prepare.

 From the bottom terminal of Skyline Queenstown, taking a scenic Gondola ride to the top of Bob’s Peak will save you (and your knees) up to one hour of hiking.
 From the Skyline complex, follow a well-signalled track through the woods until it emerges into an opening that will give you the first views of Ben Lomond towering above.

 Gondola Open Hours:Tap here for Skyline Queenstown Gondola open hours Gondola Prices:Tap here for Skyline Queenstown Gondola prices